wtfo-guru/pacwrap/README.md

 family.
 I gave Gentoo a short test drive and still have one Gentoo device active.
-When I decided to abandon Windows as my primary laptop/desktop operating system, I chose Ubuntu because it was a much easier to get a nice look and feel mostly due to proprietary software not pre-package with Fedora.
+When I decided to abandon Windows as my primary laptop/desktop operating system, I chose Ubuntu because it was a much easier to get a nice look and feel mostly due to proprietary software not pre-packaged with Fedora.
 Sometime in the past year I moved on to Manjaro an Arch Linux derivative as my primary laptop/desktop.
 I like Arch.